-OBJECTIVE I.1 The County shall continue to direct future population growth and associated urban development to urban development areas through the establishment of such urban development areas within this Comprehensive Plan.
-The total area of all the County's urban development areas shall be limited to 5 percent of the total acreage within the County.
-Policy I.1.1 The County shall limit the location of higher density residential and high intensity commercial and industrial uses to areas adjacent to arterial or collector roads identified on the County Future Traffic Circulation Map where public facilities are available to support such higher density or intensity.
-Policy I.1.2 The County shall allocate amounts and mixes of land uses for residential, commercial, industrial, public and recreation to meet the needs of the existing and projected future populations.
+OBJECTIVE I.1 The County shall continue to coordinate future population growth and associated urban development to urban development areas through the establishment of such urban development areas within this Comprehensive Plan.
+The total area of all the County's urban development areas shall be limited to 10 percent of the total acreage within the County and discourage the proliferation of urban sprawl.

-Policy I.1.3 The County shall base the designation of residential, commercial and industrial lands depicted on the Future Land Use Plan Map upon acreage which can be reasonably expected to develop by the year 2024 based upon:

-- 1. Best available population data; and - 2.
-Best available housing need data. - Policy I.1.4 The County shall, prior to action on a site and development plan, provide specific standards which may include, but may not be limited to, screens and buffers to preserve internal and external harmony and comparability with uses inside and outside the proposed development to minimize impact of proposed development adjacent to agricultural or forested areas, or environmentally sensitive areas (including but not limited to wetlands and floodplain areas). - Policy I.1.5 The County shall regulate future urban development within designated urban development areas in conformance with the land topography and soil conditions, and within an area which is or will be served by public facilities and services. - Policy I.1.6 The County's land development regulations shall be based on and be consistent with the following land use classifications and corresponding standards for densities and intensities within the designated urban development areas of the County.
+- Policy I.1.1 The location of higher density residential and high intensity commercial and industrial uses shall continue to be directed to arterial or collector roads identified in the County Future Traffic Circulation Map where public facilities are available to support such higher density or intensity. - Policy I.1.2 The County shall allocate amounts and mixes of land uses for residential, commercial, industrial, public and recreation to meet the needs of the existing and projected future populations. - Policy I.1.3 The County shall base the designation of residential, commercial and industrial lands depicted on the Future Land Use Plan Map upon acreage which can reasonably be expected to develop based upon: - 1.
+Best available population data; and - 2.
+Best available housing need data. - Policy I.1.4 The County shall, prior to action on a site and development plan, provide specific standards which may include, but not be limited to, screens and buffers to preserve internal and external harmony and compatibility with uses inside and outside the proposed development to minimize impact of proposed development adjacent to agricultural or forested areas, or environmentally sensitive areas (including but not limited to wetlands and 100-year floodplain areas). - Policy I.1.4 The County shall regulate future urban development within designated urban development areas in conformance with the land topography and soil conditions, and within an area which is or will be served by public facilities and services. - Policy I.1.5 The County's land development regulations shall be based on and be consistent with the following land use classifications and corresponding standards for densities and intensities within the designated urban development areas of the County.
+For the purpose of this policy and Comprehensive Plan, the phrase "other similar uses compatible with" shall mean land uses that can co-exist in relative proximity to other uses in a stable fashion over time such that no other uses within the same land use classification are unduly negatively impacted directly or indirectly by the use.